verisimilitude20201/notes/Videos/Tim_Berglund/Distributed_Sytems_In_One_Lesson.md

       Consumers            2                      0|1|2|3|4                   Producer B

    The partition is decided by the key of message that's produced by a producer along with a partitioner strategy.
 Consumers will open a socket with the machine that has partition 1.

+7. A consumer is dedicated to a partition and he gets messages in order.
+8. There is'nt a global partition way to determine the ordering of messages
+9. Partitioning
+   - Scaling Strategy
+   - Done in the producer by the pluggable class and a message key.
+We do have a say in how it works.
+We can partition say by example by user_id, IP address.
+   - At times, we need random partitioning.
+We just need to get the work done.
+   - Ordering is maintained per partitions only.
+10. Zookeeper
+  - Zookeeper is a required part of Kafka architecture
+  - Producers user is to find partitions and replication information
+  - Consumers use it to track the current per partion index.
+Since they request messages by index.

+11. Replication:
+    - Brokers can fail.
+To maintain durability we can replicate.
+    - Configurable in-sync replicas sets
+    - One leader and (n-1) followers
+    - Only the leader communicates with clients for reading or writing
+    - On failure, a new leader is elected.
+    - Pretty good guarantee of consistency there since we are always reading/writing from one leader
+    - A little window is there when a client delivers a write to the leader, leader fails without delivering the write to the replica set.
+The write may be lost.
+While writing we can decide the consistency semantics to set the level.
+The question is is it okay for leader to take the write and return success or should it wait till the write is replicated to all nodes?
+It's for the producer i.e the application to take the trade-off here.
+12. Widely deployed.
+Twitter / Netflix / Pinterest / Netflix use huge Kafka clusters.
+13. JVM based: Written in Scala.
+14. Native Scala and Java APIs (Akka option).
+15. Binary Wire protocol
+16. Start at three nodes ad grow.

+## Zookeeper
+1. Zookeeper is a work-horse for lots and lots of distributed systems.
+Crops up most of the times in a distributed system use-case.